 The fuels for which markets are defined in this Report are those currently in use in the Fuel Sector or which may realistically come into use in the foreseeable future.
 In addition to these fuels, there are other fuels that are not currently in the foreseeable fuels mix for the Cayman Islands.
-Nevertheless, there may be a sufficient change in markets, consumer demand, and technology which would introduce such new fuels into the potential fuels mix in the Fuel Sector, as is also outlined in Section 4.3.14 above in connection with the product market definition.
+Nevertheless, there may be a sufficient change in markets, consumer demand, and technology which would introduce such new fuels into the potential fuels mix in the Fuel Sector, as is also outlined in Section 4.4 above in connection with the product market definition.
 Should these or other new fuels be introduced in the future, then there may be a need and justification for markets to be defined by OfReg for such new fuels.
-Such a market definition process including the geographic dimension of the product market would broadly follow the same analytical approaches as are used in this Market Definition Report and would be based on comparable considerations, which may include a similar public consultation process.
+Such a market definition process including the geographic dimension of the product market Definition Report and would be based on comparable considerations, which may include a similar public consultation process.